 Did you know that you can use the Command Prompt to quickly add or delete a user account in Windows?
 Here is how to delete a user account via Command Prompt.

 Step 1: Open Command Prompt as administrator.
-To do so, type CMD in Start menu or taskbar search box, right-click on Command Prompt entry and then click Run as administrator option.
+To do so, type CMD in Start menu or taskbar search box, right-click on Command Prompt entry, and then click Run as administrator option.

-Alternatively, right-click on the Start menu and then click Command Prompt (admin) to open admin Command Prompt.
+Alternatively, right-click on the Start menu and then click Command Prompt (admin) to open the admin Command Prompt.
 Click Yes button when you see the User Account Control prompt.

 Step 2: You can skip this step if you are sure about the name of the user account that you are going to delete.